 -

-If you're going beyond Paris or Brussels, I strongly recommend waiting until onward bookings open (typically 3 or 4 months ahead) & confirm onward trains before committing to a non-refundable Eurostar ticket.
+If you're going beyond Paris or Brussels, I recommend waiting until onward trains open for booking 4-6 months ahead so you can confirm onward trains before committing to a non-refundable Eurostar ticket.
+Unless you're prepared to take a calculated risk.

 Tip: The 2 or 3 daily Eurostars from London to Brussels which go on to Amsterdam only open for sale to Brussels passengers 60 days ahead.
 The solution if you want one of these trains?
 Book to Amsterdam, get off in Brussels!